Walther PPS M2 Review

 Unfortunately, the PPS M2 is only set-up for right handed shooters out of the box with the magazine release being the only control that’s reversible.
 Honestly, I wish they would have maintained the paddle release from the M1.
 Unfortunately most gun owners don’t shoot enough to see the advantages of that style of release.

 I will start off this review by saying that out of the 5 different reviews I watched before buying, each one of them hit on different things with the PPS M2.
-I felt some of them over exaggerated issues, others didn’t say something about notable problems, but they all got one thing right.
+I felt some of them over exaggerated issues, others didn’t say something about notable downsides, but they all got one thing right.
 The trigger is real good, especially at the price point.
-It’s not as good as the PPQ’s from what I recall, but it’s running right along side it which is good enough.
+It’s not as good as the PPQ’s, but it’s running right along side it which is good enough.

 The ergonomics of the Walther PPS aren’t terrible, but they aren’t exactly great for the folks with L-XL hands.
 The pistol has a semi-shielded extended slide release…which has caused the slide to never lock back for me on the last round fired since my thumb is riding it.
-The overall reach to be able to pull the trigger though is short, so short… If you have smaller or shmedium hands, this is definitely a good pistol to check out.
+The overall reach to be able to pull the trigger though is short s if you have smaller or shmedium hands, this is definitely a good pistol to check out.

 Originally looking at the Walther PPS M2 I thought that it would be an extremely snappy pistol, but where as it is snappy, it isn’t as snappy as you would expect looking at it.
-With the heavy slide, thicker barrel profile, and dual sprung recoil system, the PPS M2 handles so well that free hand shots at 15 yards aren’t all that difficult to make.
+With the heavy slide, thicker barrel profile, and dual sprung recoil system, the PPS M2 handles so well that free hand shots at 15 yards aren’t extremely difficult to make starting off.

 This is where the caveat comes in with the slide serrations, and really the gun as a whole.
 The dual recoil system paired with the heavier slide can make it difficult to rack the slide all the way.
-For an example, if you don’t rack the slide hard enough to clear it the chambered round can get stuck (see my initial impressions post for an example).
+For an example, if you don’t rack the slide hard enough to clear it the chambered round can get stuck.
 That said, if you have moderate hand strength the PPS M2 is a fantastic option.